 CANNA states that the colour does not indicate the age of the product.
 Therefore, you are not likely to see any significant changes in the colour of CANNAZYM.

 CANNA promises a shelf life of 24 months with the proper storage conditions.

 To ensure the maximum shelf life, keep CANNAZYM with the lid on in a dark place.
 The temperature should be between 9°C and 21°C.

-While CANNA claims that the enzymes in CANNAZYM are “protected” against freezing, they still advise to try and keep CANNAZYM from freezing at all times.
-Otherwise, ice crystals could reduce the enzyme activity, by destroying some of them.
+While CANNA claims that the enzymes in CANNAZYM are “protected” against freezing, they still advise trying to keep CANNAZYM from freezing at all times.
+Otherwise, ice crystals could reduce the enzyme activity by destroying some of them.

 Additives To Use Alongside CANNAZYM

 CANNA Cannazym 1 L – Essential Enzymes For PlantsProduct on sale